tenancy/docs/docs/tenancy/1.x/what-is-a-tenant.md

 Tenancy offers a solution for any scenario as there's no limitation to how a tenant is identified, nor how many tenants can be configured.
-To give you an idea using the hybrid example from above the tenants would be both a User model and an Organisation model.
+To give you an idea using the hybrid example from above the tenants would be both a User model and an Organization model.
 They can be marked as a valid tenant entity by applying a contract and implementing the required methods.

-## Tenant model contract
+### Tenant Contract

 The tenant contract `Tenancy\Identification\Contracts\Tenant` marks a specific model as a valid tenant.
 Have the model implement the contract methods to get started: